 Pumpkin spice creamer is like autumn in a mug.
 When bottles of seasonal creamer appear in the store, it’s hard not to put a bottle or two in my cart.
 They’re just so good.
-When I read the ingredients however, it gives me pause.
-Water and sugar top the list, followed by vegetable oil and a list of artificial ingredients.
-Where’s the actual cream in the creamer?
-It states that it “Contains 2% or less of: Sodium Caseinate: A Milk Derivative”, which I guess is as close as it gets.
+Unfortunately, they’re full of artificial ingredients.

 My desire to have a wholesome version of store bought pumpkin spice creamer prompted me to try pumpkin spice creamer recipes from around the web.
 After trying two recipes that failed to impress, I decided to take ideas from multiple creamer recipes and make my own.
 I think Gary tried five or six different variations of my Pumpkin Spice Creamer Copycat Recipe as I worked to get the recipe just right.
 Finally, the trial and error paid off and this recipe emerged!